I would like to design a tree house, how would I go about doing this?

 Click Terrain> Terrain Specification to edit the Terrain:

-Set Pad Elevation.
+Set Subfloor Height Above Terrain.
 In this example, this was set to 120".

-Uncheck Hide Terrain Interested by Building, then click OK.
+In the Clipping section, uncheck Hide Terrain Intersected by Building, then click OK.

 Now that everything is set up, you can begin designing your tree house by placing tree trunks from the Columns and Pillars bonus library.

 To align a tree trunk or column on top of your terrain, select the tree trunk or column and click Open Object in the bottom left toolbar.
-On the General panel, set Floor to Bottom to align the tree trunk or column with your terrain.
-In this example, this was set to -120".
+On the General panel, set Elevation Reference to From Terrain and set Terrain to Bottom to 0".

 Beams can be drawn between the trees by choosing Build> Framing> General Framing and clicking and dragging to draw the beams from one tree to the other, and can be opened and edited to be the correct size needed to support the tree house.